defeatedcrow/HarvestWithDispenser/README.md

 Please visit my new Wiki: http://defeatedcrow.jp/modwiki/Mainpage

 ## Introduction
 - This is a mod for Minecraft(JE).
-This mod removes the lava lake and lava flow in the forest to prevent forest fires.
-I HATE FOREST FIRES.

 ## Current operating environment:
 - Minecraft 1.7.10/1.10.2/1.12.1